 I’m reading a book on child development (all off my own bat /end sarcasm)

 This book tells me all about introducing food such as fruit at this point in the Boo’s life.
 I’m all for her eating more solids (as you can probably guess).
 So I recently introduced melon to her life and decided to take a photo to send to the Bear.
 I gave her some melon in her hand and let her off.
 After a few minutes, I called her and got my phone ready to take the shot.
 Now I don’t know about you but the camera on my phone takes a few seconds from when the button is pressed until it takes the photo.
 I wanted a lovely shot to send to her mammy.
 So there she was, standing smiling, ‘melon in hand’, delighted with herself.
 I clicked to take the photo and in that split second she slipped, banged her lip of a toy kitchen and fell backwards on the floor.

 So as I tended to her bleeding lip I thought, ‘This could ruin any chance of her eating fruit or solids at all!’, ‘What have i done!!’.

-I could picture a 30 year old Bella living on a diet made up strictly of Rusks and beans on toast and a food behaviour expert relating all her dietary issues back to her father's 'quirks' and this one particular melon incident.
+I could picture a 30 year old Boo living on a diet made up strictly of Rusks and beans on toast and a food behaviour expert relating all her dietary issues back to her father’s ‘quirks’ and this one particular melon incident.

 However once she’d been cleaned up she decided to pick the melon from the floor.

 By this stage she was only interested in the melon and had forgotten about her lip.
-When I think back about it she was more interested in saving the melon than her head so maybe the food behaviour expert wont be needed after all .
+When I think back to it she was more interested in saving the melon than her head so maybe the food behaviour expert wont be needed after all .
 So I got to take some better pictures for the Bear in the end.

 Conversations with a 6 year old:-